 - Advise/liaise with academic departments on Reasonable Adjustments if needed.
 Adjustments may include additional time in exams, smaller rooms in exams or alternative means of assessment for coursework etc.

-- Advise/ liaise with other professional services across the University, such as our Wellbeing Service, Accommodation Team, Transcription Centre, and Library Service, to support your individual needs.
+- Advise/ liaise with other professional services across the University, such as the Accommodation Team, Transcription Centre, and Library Service, to support your individual needs.
 Please see our Wider Support Services for more information about the services at Swansea University.

 - Advise you on your support options if your circumstances and current health make study difficult for you.